IIInitiationnn/BloodEmporium/README.md

 2. Run `Blood Emporium.exe` and check the `Settings` section to make sure the app is ready to run.
 For more information, see below; there is also a `Help` section in the app.

+## Features
+- Allows user to configure which unlockables are preferred or undesirable.
+- Three modes:
+    - naive: select randomly
+    - aware: select items according to preference
+        - single-claim: select one unlockable at a time
+        - multi-claim: can select multiple unlockables along a path at once to save time
+- Two speeds: slow (accurate) and fast.
+- Bloodpoint spend limit / prestige level limit.
+- Automatic termination upon bloodpoint depletion.
+- Hotkey to run / stop the program (default: Ctrl + Alt + 9).
+- Auto-purchase when all unlockables in a bloodweb are below a certain desirability threshold.
+- Completely automatic and hands-free - and now, fast!

 ## Configuration
 - You will be able to set your preferences and dislikes for certain addons, items, offerings and perks.
-    - Each unlockable you configure will have a tier and subtier:
+Each unlockable you configure will have a tier and subtier:
     - The higher the tier (or subtier), the higher your preference for that unlockable.
     - The lower the tier (or subtier), the lower your preference for that unlockable.
     - You do not need to configure unlockables for which you have a neutral preference.
       (tier and subtier are both automatically 0 in this case)
         - Any unlockables not in the profile will be assumed to be neutral (tier and subtier 0).
     - Tiers and subtiers can range from -999 to 999.
     - Tier (A + B) unlockable is equivalent in preference to a tier A unlockable + tier B unlockable.
         - For instance, a single tier 2 unlockable is equivalent to two tier 1 unlockables.
         - You can use these numbers to fine tune exactly how much you want each unlockable.
     - Similar mechanics apply with negative tiers to specify how much you dislike an unlockable.
     - Subtier allows for preference within a tier e.g. tier 3 subtier 3 is higher priority than tier 3 subtier 2.
 - Each profile can store a different set of preferences, for easy switching when required.
 - You can import and export profiles as `.emp` files to share with others.

-## Features
-- Allows user to configure which unlockables are preferred or undesirable.
-- Three modes: naive (select randomly), aware (select items according to preference, either one at a time or along a path).
-- Two speeds: slow (accurate) and fast.
-- Bloodpoint spend limit / prestige level limit.
-- Automatic termination upon bloodpoint depletion (only for prestige 1 and higher).
-- Hotkey to run / stop the program (default: Ctrl + Alt + 9).
-- Auto-purchase when all unlockables in a bloodweb are below a certain desirability threshold.
-- Completely automatic and hands-free - and now, fast!

 ## Notes
 - Shaders, game filters, and colourblind modes must be disabled while using this program,